ONLYOFFICE/AppComponents/src/components/DropDown/README.md

 # DropDown

-Is a dropdown with any number of action
+A dropdown menu with any number of actions

 ### Usage